Tre Lamb

 Tre Lamb (born September 16, 1989) is an American college football coach and former player.
-He is the head football coach at Tulsa, a position he has held since December 2024.
-Lamb served as the head football coach at East Tennessee State during the 2024 season and at Gardner–Webb from 2020 to 2023.
-He previously worked as an assistant coach at Tennessee Tech and Mercer.
+He is the head football coach at the University of Tulsa, a position he has held since December 2024.
+Lamb served as the head football coach at East Tennessee State University during the 2024 season and at Gardner–Webb University from 2020 to 2023.
+He previously worked as an assistant coach at Tennessee Tech University and Mercer University.

 Playing career

 Lamb attended Tennessee Tech, where he was a three-year starting quarterback.
 In 2011, he led the Golden Eagles to the program's first Ohio Valley Conference championship victory in 36 years.
 That same year, he helped the Golden Eagles break nine program records including points scored in a season (355), highest scoring average in a season (32.3 points per game), and most first downs in a season (238).
 He was the recipient of the Robert Hill Johnson Award.
 He graduated from Tennessee Tech with a bachelor's degree in interdisciplinary studies.